-Why do files without file extension not appear in Live's browser?
+Files without file extension won't appear in the Browser

 On Mac OS 9 and before, a file extension was not necessarily required.
 The information about the file type was stored in the so-called resource fork within the file.
 Since Mac OS X most files do not have a resource fork anymore; instead the file extension is used to define the file type, in a similar way to Windows systems.